rkuma183/wilsonmar.github.io/_posts/2016-08-17-website-styling.md

    ### Navigation:

+0. <a target="_blank" href="http://www.aspsnippets.com/Articles/JavaScript-Auto-Image-Rotator-using-Timed-Image-Swap-technique.aspx">
-0. Auto-Rotator doesn't force visitors to click for next page.
+   Timed image auto-rotates</a> doesn't force visitors to click for next page.
+But they can if they want.

 0. Text about each graphic